Loch Lomond boat trips

 |[Looking towards the narrow northern end of Loch Lomond from the Tarbet to Rowardennan sailing]|

-Open (2017): At least daily during summer, but check with individual providers
+Open (2019): At least daily somewhere on the loch, but check with individual providers

 Cost: Check with individual providers

 Anything else?
 Various sailings depart from locations including Balloch, Balmaha, Inversnaid, Inveruglas, Luss, Rowardennan & Tarbet - operators include Cruise Loch Lomond, Sweeney's & Balmaha Boatyard.

 |[The Tarbet to Rowardennan sailing provides a unique way to access Ben Lomond (centre)]|